 Are you ‘fit and proper’ or only of ‘good fame and character’?

-In March this year the requirements for obtaining and maintaining an Australian Financial Services Licence (AFSL) were amended by the Financial Sector Reform (Hayne Royal Commission Response—Stronger Regulators (2019 Measures)) Act 2020.
+In March 2020, the requirements for obtaining and maintaining an Australian Financial Services Licence (AFSL) were amended by the Financial Sector Reform (Hayne Royal Commission Response—Stronger Regulators (2019 Measures)) Act 2020.

 While the changes appear to have caught many existing and aspiring AFSL holders unaware, they are likely to make applying for or varying an AFSL harder.
 They also provide ASIC with more situations when it can suspend or cancel an AFSL or ban a person from the industry.

 The amendments now require an applicant for an AFSL and any “controller” to meet a fit and proper person test.
 This changed the good fame and character requirement that had been in place since the commencement of the FSR regime and aligned it to the Australian Credit Licence (ACL) regime’s fit and proper requirement.

 The reforms introducing a fit and proper person requirement resulted from the Financial System Inquiry Final Report and the ASIC Enforcement Review Taskforce Report which identified gaps in ASIC’s licensing regimes and recommended that Government strengthen these regimes so that ASIC can deal more effectively with poor behaviour and misconduct.